Frederick Tintner

 Bedřich "Frederick" Tintner (15 June 1912 – 19 March 2015) was a Czech-British soldier.
 He escaped the Gestapo during the World War II and served in the British, Czech and Soviet armed forces.
 He took part in the Battle of the Dukla Pass.

+Family

 Tintner's parents, sister, and a brother, along with many other relatives, all were murdered in the Auschwitz concentration camp.
 Tintner married a woman named Ruth in Norwich on 27 February 1943.
 After the war, Tintner and his family settled in Denham, England, where he started a textile import business.
 He became a British citizen in 1948.
 He died on 19 March 2015 at the age of 102.